 What is XinFrams?

 XinFrams prevents victims from accessing the operating system (restricts login and file access) by locking the screen.
-It displays a ransom note that contains instructions on how to pay a ransom to its developers and some other details.
-It is worthwhile to mention that XinFrams is non-encrypting malware, it restricts access to files, but does not encrypt them.
+It displays a ransom message that contains instructions about how to pay a ransom to the developers plus various other details.
+Note that XinFrams is non-encrypting malware - it restricts access to files, but does not encrypt them.

 |Symptoms||Can't open files stored on your computer, previously functional files now have a different extension, for example my.docx.locked.
 A ransom demanding message is displayed on your desktop.
 Cyber criminals are asking to pay a ransom (usually in bitcoins) to unlock your files.|